 In December 1938 Escher received a government commission to create 10 woodcuts for a booklet on Delft.
 For the not insubstantial sum of 800 guilders (about €7,500 now).
 The commission was inspired by a series he created in 1934, called Nocturnal Rome.
-The booklet was never published, but he did produce the woodcuts.
-The result is special because it is the only series he made about a Dutch city, the outcome is rather special.
+In the end, the book was never published, but he did produce the woodcuts.
+Since this series is the only one he made about a Dutch city, the outcome is rather special.

 The holidays are a time for relaxing, fun and enjoyment.
-Not just for the busy people of today, but also for M.C.
+Not just for people living their hectic lives today, but also for M.C.
 Escher in his day.
 He rarely worked on his prints during the summer months.
-He visited Switzerland, France or Italy with his family, went on holidays with Jetta or one of his sons or he made journeys by sea with his wife or friends.
-Or he was in the Netherlands.
+He visited Switzerland, France or Italy with his family, went on holidays with Jetta or one of his sons, or made sea trips with his wife or friends.

 13 August 1923 saw Escher’s first solo exhibition open at the ‘Circolo Artistico’ in Siena.
-It is a milestone but he paid very little attention to it.
-He is in love with Jetta Umiker and all his thoughts and actions are focused on her.
+A milestone, but he paid very little attention to it.
+He was in love with Jetta Umiker and all his thoughts and actions were focused on her.

 It is International Cat Day.
 That should lead to an abundance of cute cat movies, but we will mark the occasion by sharing a work by Escher.
 He depicted several cats (and catlike animals) in his linocuts and woodcuts, mainly in his younger years.
 Sometimes as a subject, sometimes as a detail.

 In August 1946 Escher created a mezzotint of a mummified frog.
-It is a technique he uses rarely, despite the subtle nuances in tone it can achieve.
+He rarely used this technique, despite the subtle nuances in tone it can achieve.
 The choice of both subject and composition are atypical for this period, in which he experiments with tessellations and geometrical shapes.
 He depicts the skeleton exactly as he sees it.
 Escher found the frog behind a piece of furniture in his own house.
-He shows its skeleton just as he sees it.
-He prints the work himself, 24 copies on his own press, in an edition of 24 copies.
+He printed the work himself on his own press, in an edition of 24 copies.

 On 23 July 1926 George Arnold Escher is born, the first of Maurits’s and Jetta’s three sons.
-He was named after grandfather Escher and after Nol, Escher’s brother who had been killed during a mountain trip the year before.
+He was named after grandfather Escher and after Nol, Escher’s brother who had tragically died during a mountain trip the year before.

 'He's an adorable, sweet and beautiful child.
 Definitely not a freak,'

 After their holidays with the Schiblers in Steckborn the Escher family travels to the Netherlands at the end of June 1931.
 Jette and the kids would stay until 1 September and Maurits until 18 September.
-He would use these 3½ months in The Hague to enhance and broaden his technique.
-He visited the studio of woodcutter Fokko Mees who taught him the possibilities of end-grain engraving with a chisel.
+He used these 3½ months to enhance and broaden his technique.
+He visited the artist Fokko Mees, who taught him the possibilities of end-grain engraving with a chisel.
 Escher bought a graver with a magnifier to create this very detailed work.

 Summer!
 It's the longest day of the year.
-Escher in Het Paleis wishes everyone beautiful weeks with lots of sunshine and relaxation.
+Escher in The Palace wishes everyone beautiful weeks with lots of sunshine and relaxation.
 Maurits Escher himself sets a good example.

 In June 1931 he was with his family in the Swiss town of Steckborn.
 Jetta's sister Nina and her husband Oskar Schibler lived there, at whose residence they used to spend their summer holidays.
 The Schibler house was located at the lake of Konstanz.
 On this page from his private photo albums we see Maurits and his sons in a canoe at the lake, enjoying the summer sun and the Swiss mountain air.

-Father’s day!
-Maurits Cornelis Escher was an artist but he was also a husband and a father.
-Out of his marriage to Jetta three sons were born: George Arnold (23 July 1926), Arthur Eduard (8 December 1928) en Jan Christoffel (6 March 1938).
-In this photo we see him relaxing…
+Father's day!
+Maurits Cornelis Escher was an artist but also a husband and father.
+From his marriage to Jetta three sons were born: George Arnold (23 July 1926), Arthur Eduard (8 December 1928) en Jan Christoffel (6 March 1938).

 George Arnold Escher was 96 years old when he passed away on 14 June 1939.
-So it wasn't a surprise to his son Maurits that his death was coming.
-Yet, it felt as a shock.
-He was the last of father Eschers five sons (two of which were from his first marriage).
+It was therefore no surprise to his son Maurits that his death was near.
+Yet it felt like a shock.
+Maurits was the last of father Escher’s five sons (two of whom were from his first marriage).

-In spite of his modest income, Escher made a trip to Corsica in May 1933, together with his friends Giuseppe Haas-Triverio and Roberto Schiess.
-Corsica (Kaliste, the most beautiful, according to the ancient Greeks) was quite rugged and desolate in those days, inhabited by just 150,000 people.
-Within five weeks, they crossed the island on foot, by carriage and by bus.
+In May 1933, Escher made a trip across Corsica with his friends Giuseppe Haas-Triverio and Roberto Schiess.
+Corsica was quite rugged and desolate in those days, inhabited by just 150,000 people.
+Within five weeks, they crossed the island on foot, by carriage, and by bus.
 The medieval town of Nonza was the subject of a lithograph Escher made the following winter.

-On 6 June 1935 Escher’s father receives a letter from his son in which he writes that a rich architect has bought 10 of his prints for 900 lire.
-Nearly enough to cover the trip to Sicily he was on at the time.
-It was a high point in what would be a financially devastating year for Escher.
+On 6 June 1935 Escher’s father received a letter from his son informing him that a rich architect had bought ten of his prints for 900 lire.* This sum was nearly enough to cover his trip to Sicily he was on at the time.
+It was a high point of what was to be a year of financial disaster for Escher.

-On 31 May 1919 the Ministry of Defence Escher was rejected for military service.
+On 31 May 1919 M.C.
+Escher was determined unfit for military service.
 As a result, his plan to finish his secondary school exams, which he had failed the year before, could not be executed.
-While in service he would start his engineering studies in Delft, but due to this rejection he would never be able to take exams there.
+While in service he would start his engineering studies in Delft, but due to this rejection, he would never be able to take exams there.
 Since he lacked the interest to become an architect, this didn't bother him too much.
-He was an artist, which was becoming ever clearer.
+He was an artist, that became increasingly clear to him.

-During May 1954 Escher is working on Rind.
-He was inspired by The Invisible Man, a sciencefiction novel from 1897 by the British author H.G.
+May 1954 sees Escher working on Rind.
+He was inspired by The Invisible Man, an 1897 science fiction novel by the British author H.G.
 Wells.
-In it an invisible man can only be seen by means of the bandages in which he is wrapped.
-Escher changes the man into a woman.
-Escher was searching for the right composition, using his wife Jetta as a model.
-In 1954 he first made two studies, to reach a final result in May 1955.
-He describes it like this:
+In it, an invisible man can only be seen by means of the bandages that cover him.
+Escher changed the man into a woman.
+To find the right composition, Escher used his wife Jetta as a model.
+In 1954, he first carried out two studies, reaching a final result in May 1955.

-Encounter, from May 1944, and Reptiles are the only major works Escher produced during the war.
+Encounter, from May 1944, and Reptiles are the better-known works Escher produced during the war.
 He describes Encounter like this:

 'Out from a grey surface of a back wall there develops a complicated pattern of white and black humanoid figures.
 And since people who desire to live need at least a floor to walk on, a floor has been designed for them, with a circular gap in the middle so that as much as possible can still be seen on the back wall.
 In this way they are forced not only to walk in a ring, but also to meet each other in the foreground: a white optimist and a black pessimist shaking hands with one another.'

 During 1937, 1938 and 1939 Escher becomes increasingly fascinated by tessellations, cycles and transformations.
 He produces Metamorphosis I, Development I, Day and Night, Cycle, Sky and Water I and II and Development II.
-All woodcuts.
+Most of them are woodcuts.
 Cycle, from May 1938, is the only lithograph.

-After having travelled along the Italian coast on the freighter Rossini by himself, Escher’s wife Jetta joins him om 11 May 1936.
-They spend a day in Genoa, they visit Pisa (a visit that is recalled in his print Leaning Tower), and on 13 May they travel on to Savona.
-Because the ship did not stay long, they do not disembark.
-Escher takes a photo of a sailing boat that he sees through the porthole of his cabin.
+After having travelled along the Italian coast on the freighter Rossini by himself, Escher’s wife Jetta joins him on 11 May 1936.
+They spend a day in Genoa, they visit Pisa and on 13 May they travel on to Savona.
+Because the ship did not stay long, Escher does not disembark.
+He takes a photo of a sailing boat that he sees through the porthole of his cabin.

 On 27 April 1936 Escher embarks upon the freighter Rossini from the Italian town of Fiume.
-Before that he travelled from his residence Chateau d’Oeux to Triest by train.
-On the Rossini he travels to Venice, Ancona and Bari.
+Before that he travelled from his residence Chateau d’Oeux to Trieste by train.
+With the Rossini he travels to Venice, Ancona and Bari.
 From 2 to 4 May he visits the Sicilian harbour town of Catania.

 On 22 April 1932 Maurits Escher leaves for Italy, together with his friend and painter Giuseppe Haas-Triverio.
-Their first stop: Sicily.
+Their destination: Sicily.
 In the square in front of the church in Gangi a couple of street urchins ask them if they would like to see some dead priests.